 Having frogs in the garden is definitely a worthy goal: frogs will help keep down insect populations as well as serenade you with their songs.
 However, the best way to share your garden with frogs is to simply build a frog-friendly pond.
-Re-creating their natural habitat is the best way to attract frogs (toads are good too) and keep them from wandering off in search of more frog-friendly surroundings.
-Keep in mind that if you live in an area or climate where frogs are not often seen, the chances of attracting frogs is obviously slim.
+Re-creating their natural habitat is the best way to attract frogs (toads are good, too) and keep them from wandering off in search of more frog-friendly surroundings.
+Keep in mind that if you live in an area or climate where frogs are not often seen, the chances of attracting frogs are obviously slim.
 However, in these areas, bringing in frogs is not likely to work either, because frogs do not naturally thrive in those conditions.

 Why Native Frog Species Are Best

 By building a frog-friendly pond, you will be limited to native species, and this is for the best.
 Non-native species pose a problem two ways: they will either not survive, or they may survive and establish a local population, which could be disastrous for the local ecosystem.
 Either way, they can spread diseases, such as the devastating Chytrid fungus.

 It is also relatively effortless to meet the needs of a native species, especially when it comes to dealing with local weather conditions.